This is Part 2. If you haven’t read 72-Hour Emergency Kits For Beginners – Part 1, go read that now and then come back to Part 2.

 - If you pack food that requires water, make sure you account for all of that water in your calculations of how much water you need.

 - If you pack food that requires boiling water, you will need a pot, as well as a heat source

 - MREs/Mountain House Camping Food (affiliate link)

 - Thrive Life has something called “TO GO.”
 These are full meals, ready to go after adding hot water.

-- Disposable pads/placemats – a clean surface to put food on, etc.
+- Disposable pads/placemats (affiliate link from Target) or these are the same ones (affiliate link from Amazon) – a clean surface to put food on, etc.

 - Paper plates and bowls

 - Plastic utensils to cook and eat with

 - Camping Stove (affiliate link) – This is the one we got.
 Very reasonably priced and easy to use.
 However, I was not able to order the butane (fuel canisters) on Amazon because they wouldn’t deliver it to my address.
 So we just got our fuel at a physical store.
 Note: you should not use a butane stove indoors.
 The fumes can cause carbon monoxide poisoning.
 Always use